Read on for all the facts about the general safety situation for Mount Yasur.

 Vanuatu is in the “Ring of Fire” and so historical information about safety is only one part of the picture.

-Check the latest advice – UK FCO travel advice for Vanuatu is here.
+When planning and before travel, you really should check the latest travel and safety advice – UK FCO travel advice for Vanuatu is here.

 Yasur volcano on Tanna Island has been erupting with large incandescent bombs, frequent explosions, lava fountains, and ash clouds for much of its known history.
 There are around 500 eruptions every day.